--We do not purchase all organic.
-I know it’s better in a lot of cases, but again, really not in our budget.
+-We do not purchase all organic or all local meats.
+Other than that, we do follow a real food, no processed diet.
+I know organic and all local meats it’s better in a lot of cases, but again, really not in our budget.

 -Also, coupons are a great way to save money.
 You absolutely can get good food, good household and cleaning items for super cheap.
 However, I stopped couponing at the beginning of the year, for various reasons, but mostly just because God was telling me to.
 So, even though it is a great way to save money, we don’t choose to do the coupon thing anymore.